Indiana University

 You have three options for scanning your computer with Windows Defender:

-1. Quick Scan: Runs a quick scan of the most common vulnerable areas of your computer.
-To run a quick scan, from the menu, either click the Scan icon, or click the arrow next to it, and then select Quick Scan.
+• To run a quick scan in Windows 7, Vista, or XP, from the menu, either click the Scan icon or the arrow next to it, and then select Quick Scan.

-2. Full Scan: Scans all areas of your computer thoroughly.
+• Full Scan: Scans all areas of your computer thoroughly.
 Running a full scan takes significantly longer than running a quick scan.
-To run a full scan, click the arrow next to the Scan icon, and then select Full Scan.

-3. Custom Scan: Scans only selected drives and folders.
-To run a custom scan:
+• Custom Scan: Scans only selected drives and folders.

 1. Click the arrow next to the Scan icon, and then select Custom Scan.